 Despite holding the highest position in the nation’s judicial system, Chase still yearned for the presidency.
 After switching allegiances to the Democratic Party, he made an ineffective bid to gain the party’s presidential nomination in 1868.

 Health problems plagued Chase during the last three years of his life.
 In 1870, he suffered a paralytic stroke, soon followed by a heart attack.
-He returned to the bench in 1871, still in poor health.
+He returned to the bench in 1871, in poor health.
 Following the court’s adjournment in May 1873, Chase traveled to New York to visit his family.
 During the night of May 5-6, he suffered a stroke while sleeping at the home of his daughter, Janet “Nettie” Hoyt, on West Thirty-Third Street.
 After lingering for a day, he passed at 10:30 a.m. on May 7, 1873.

-Following funeral services at the Episcopal Church of St. George in New York City, Chase’s body was transported to Washington, D.C., where it laid in state in the Old Senate Chambers of the Capitol Building.
+Following funeral services at the Episcopal Church of St. George in New York City, Chase’s body was transported to Washington, DC, where it was laid in state in the Old Senate Chambers of the Capitol Building.
 Chase was first buried in Oak Hill Cemetery, Washington, D.C.
 In 1886, his remains were re-interred in Spring Grove Cemetery, Cincinnati, Ohio, alongside his three wives and five children.